 where I finally won my MSc, in mathematical research.

-After leaving Paston in 2015, I spent eighteen months working for Underground Mathematics,
+I left Paston in 2015 for pastures new.
+I spent eighteen months working for Underground Mathematics,

-where polishing exam question solutions into their clearest possible shape was quietly satisfying.
+in the quietly satisfying job of polishing exam question solutions into their clearest possible shape.

-I've also worked on textbooks with Hodder, and written investigative resources for MEI/Integral.
+I've also worked on textbooks with Hodder and HarperCollins, and written investigative resources for MEI/Integral.